Fidelisesq/DeepSeekR1-AWS-GitHubActions-Terraform/documentations.md

 ### Apply Job

 The **apply** job runs Terraform to create the infrastructure.
 It generates a `terraform.tfvars` file using GitHub Secrets, initializes Terraform, and applies the configuration.
+This is where my `Github Actions Runner` SSH into my EC2 to install docker, pulls the images and deploy `Ollama` and `OpenWebUI`using Docker.

 ```yaml
   apply: